bcbi/SIEGE/README.md

 Additionally, the instructions and code presuppose a *NIX type environment with Bash, but a port for Windows should be possible.

 ## Instructions:
-1. Read through `src/SIEGE.jl`, making changes as needed.
+0. Read through `src/SIEGE.jl` to see what's going on.
+1. Replace the example project file in `env/` with the one you want to build into a sysimage.
-2. The paths to Julia and SIEGE should be updated in `run_sysimage.sh`.
+2. While you're at it, go ahead and update the paths to Julia and SIEGE in `run_sysimage.sh`.
 3. Run `main()` from `src/SIEGE.jl` on the build server to build the sysimage and depot.
 Any generated files will be found in `build/`.

 ```